 - 1. MU Accent Modification & Pronunciation Program (AMP, https://umurl.us/amp) - Target: for students and others "who wish to improve their communication skills for everyday work/social interactions and/or public speaking." - Cost: a few hundred dollars for summer (12 sessions), and twice as much for fall or spring (24 sessions); check website for exact cost. - Comment (positive): "I enrolled in the AMP last summer, and it was very helpful to improve my English pronunciation.
 Although I paid by myself, it was worth doing it.
 AMP matches one instructor with one student (one-on-one meeting), so it gave me a lot of help compared to other programs at Mizzou." - Comment (negative): "it was minorly useful only for reducing foreign accents but not useful (at all) to improve one's English overall speaking ability." - 2.
-ELSP 0400 (details on the English Language Support Program web page) - Target: students who score 1 (or low 2/2P, or NR) on MACCS. - Cost: free. - Comment (from student who did not think AMP was very useful): "better than the AMP courses (though not significantly)"; also, depends a lot on how good the instructor is (some "really good," some less good), and instructors change frequently.
+ELSP 0400 (details on the English Language Support Program web page) - Target: students who score 1 (or low 2/2P, or NR) on MACCS. - Cost: free (if your advisor emails somebody at the Graduate School, then it is covered by your tuition waiver). - Comment (from student who did not think AMP was very useful): "better than the AMP courses (though not significantly)"; also, depends a lot on how good the instructor is (some "really good," some less good), and instructors change frequently.